marcbowes/mxitc/docs/building/Mac.markdown

-Please refer to Linux build instructions as they are (currently) identical.
+Please refer to UNIX build instructions as they are (currently) identical.